-In interviews published in the Feb.
-23 issue of "Atiscope," the Nisei soldiers declared that the occupation of Japan must accomplish the democratic reconstruction of the defeated nation.
-The following were typical of the views of Nisci GIs interviewed Practice."
-Prc.
-Josaburo Shimozono, Reedley, Calif.: "The occupation should continue until the economic and political system is completely revised and put into working order."
-Prc.
-Sam Mikami, San Diego, Calif.: "If America plans to show Japan the democratic form of government, I'd say it will last a long time, for democracy is still a strange thing to the Japanese people."
+Majority of Nisei Gls Queried In Tokyo Believe Long Military Occupation Needed for Japan TOYKO-The majority of American GIs of Japanese ancestry, interviewed at random in Tokyo re-cently, believe that the military occupation of Japan should be continued until a democratic form of government is firmly establish- In interviews published in the Feb.
+23 issue of "Atiscope Nisei soldiers declared that the occupation of Japan must accomplish the democratic reconstruction of the defeated nation.
+The following were typical of the views of Nisei GIs interviewed T/4 Fred Sado, Tacoma, Wash.: "It should last until the Japanese educational system is democratically reconstructed and the ideas be grasped and successfully put into practice."
 Pfc.
+Josaburo Shimozono, Reedley, Calif .: "The occupation should continue until the economic and political system is completely revised and put into working order."
+Pfc.
+Sam Mikami, San Diego, Calif.: "If America plans to show Japan the democratic form of government, I'd say it will last a long time, for democracy is still a strange thing to the Japanese peo- Pfc.
+Johnny Niizawa, Turlock, Calif.: "Until the industrialists who have denied the freedom of enterprise to the common people are stripped and a democratic form of life molded into a smooth- Pfc.
 Harry Hata, Torrance, Calif.: "Until the imperialistic form of government is completely replaced by the democratic form of government."
 T/5 Tom Kono, Sacramento, Calif.: "From the way things are progressing, that is to say, the reconstruction of war damages, I'd say the occupation will be much shorter than the number of years anticipated."
-T/5 Dave Hironaka, Detroit, Mich.; "I think it will take at least ten years to even lay a foundation for a representative form of gov-ernment."
-T/5 Robert Ban, Los Angeles: "Occupation should last another: 20 years.
+T/5 Dave Hironaka, Detroit, Mich.: "I think it will take at least ten years to even lay a foundation for a representative form of gov- T/5 Robert Ban, Los Angeles: "Occupation should last another 20 years.
 That means a personnel with higher wages, including the occupational troops."
-T/3 Roger Takemoto, Los Angeles: "It should last until the Japanese government can take care of itself." care of itself."
-T/5 Tak Aoki, Scattle: "It will not be necessary for any great power to occupy Japan for any length of time, for the Japanese people are quite willing to go their own with a representative like Gen. MacArthur protecting their interests." interests."
-T/5 Sieve Oka, Stattle; "About a couple of years to straighten and organize Japan."
-Pic, Dan Mashihara, Alameda, Calif.: "Five years will be necessary for the reconversion of Japan."
+T/3 Roger Takemoto, Los Angeles: "It should last until the Japanese government can take care of itself."
+T/5 Tak Aoki, Seattle: "It will not be necessary for any great power to occupy Japan for any length of time, for the Japanese people are quite willing to go their own with a representative like Gen. MacArthur protecting their interests."
+T/5 Steve Oka, Stattle: "About a couple of years to straighten and a couple of years to straighten and organize Japan."
+Pfc.
+Dan Mashihara, Alameda, Calif.: "Five years will be necessary for the reconversion of Japan."
 T/3 Masuto Fujii, Chicago: "I can't say in exact number of years, but it will be quite sometime before we can leave the people to govern themselves.
-There are centuries of feudal thinking to be counteracted."
+There are centuries of feudal thinking to be counteracted." counteracted."
 From the Frying Pan By BILL HOSOKAWA Would the Atom Bomb Make a Big Noise?